 The Berlin Wall had far-reaching consequences, both for the people living in Berlin and for the global stage:

-• Escalation of tensions: The construction of the Berlin Wall intensified the Cold War.
-The United States and its allies viewed it as a direct challenge to their values, while the Soviet Union and its allies saw it as a necessary measure to protect their socialist system.
+- Escalation of tensions: The building of the Berlin Wall aggravated the Cold War.
+The latter, The United States and its allies saw it as a direct threat to their way of life while the former, the Soviet Union and its allies saw it as the only sure way of preserving socialism.

 3. The Fall of the Berlin Wall